gustavofjordao021/donezo/README.md

 ## Summary

-'My Todo App' is built to offer a seamless task management experience, with features like quick task entry, project categorization, priority setting, collaborative project sharing, and more.
+'Donezo' is built to offer a seamless task management experience, with features like quick task entry, project categorization, priority setting, collaborative project sharing, and more.
 The aim is to create a productive environment where users can easily plan and track their daily activities.

 ## Technologies